UniFi Cloud Gateway Max (UCG-MAX) Review: Specs, Performance, and Comparisons

 - Isolate different types of devices or departments for improved security

-This capability is handy for businesses wanting to separate guest Wi-Fi from the company network or isolate IoT devices from sensitive data systems.
+Common uses include separating guest Wi-Fi from the corporate network and isolating IoT devices from sensitive data systems.

 Integrated Security with UniFi Protect